25 Famous Painters Who Shaped the Art World As We Know it

 The Impressionists, as a group, are the most famous painters of the 19th century.
 Although about a dozen painters are associated with this group and style, Claude Monet is the most famous, ranking number five in the survey of popular artists.

-Other important artists of the movement include Edouard Manet, Edgar Degas, Paul Cezanne, Camille Pissarro, Mary Cassatt, and Pierre-Auguste Renoir.
+Other influential artists of the movement include Edouard Manet, Edgar Degas, Paul Cezanne, Camille Pissarro, Mary Cassatt, and Pierre-Auguste Renoir.

 Impressionism was a turn away from the classical and religious themes of art.
 Instead, the painters focused on nature and landscapes.
 Rather than depicting their images with bold and bright colors, the Impressionists used light and shading to give an “impression” of what the scene would look like, resulting in beautiful paintings that almost appear more realistic than their precursors.